Notgnoshi/parallel/programs/program1/README.md

 size of 1 in the comparison, while the default schedule splits the work evenly among the workers in contiguous chunks.

+Note that the second digital circuit was randomly generated in product-of-sums form by the Python script found in `src/random_circuit.py`, and then copy-pasted into the source code with the help of `clang-format` to make it less gross.

 The provided makefile defines `SCHEDULE_COMPARISON` by default.

 Compile by running `make circuit`.
 All build artifacts will be placed in `./build/`.